 - brothers, sisters, grandchildren, they have become disabled before reaching the age of 18, if they do not have parents capable of work;

-Above mentioned persons older than 18 have the right to this pension if they are full time students and have not reached age of 24.
+Above mentioned persons older than 18 have the right to this pension if they are studying at general, vocational education institutions, colleges or higher education institutions in full time studies, except the time when the person has stopped studies, and are not older than 24.

 If the above mentioned persons live in different families, then each of these families receive the pension part due to them, which is a part of the total pension amount.

 Pension is granted in accordance with the law On state pensions.